mnooner256/pyqrcode/docs/create.rst

 generating several QR codes with varying amounts of data.
 That way all of the generated codes would have the same size.

 Finally, the :term:`mode` parameter sets how the contents will be encoded.
-As mentioned above three of the four possible encodings have been written.
+Three of the four possible encodings are available.
 By default the object uses the most efficient encoding for the contents.
 You can change this though.
 See :py:data:`pyqrcode.tables.modes` for a list of possible values for this parameter.
+A much longer discussion on modes can be found in the next section :doc:`encoding`.

 The code below constructs a QR code with 25% error correction, size 27, and forces the encoding to be binary (rather than numeric).